What is the difference between function declaration and call in C language?

 void

 functions do not return any value.
 Avoidance: Check the function's return type and handle it appropriately.
-Don't attempt to assign a value returned by a void
+Don't attempt to assign a value returned by avoid

-Uninitialized variables passed as arguments: Passing uninitialized variables to a function can lead to unpredictable behavior.
+function. - Uninitialized variables passed as arguments: Passing uninitialized variables to a function can lead to unpredictable behavior.
 Avoidance: Always initialize variables before passing them as arguments to a function.

 By paying close attention to function declarations, carefully checking argument types and numbers, and ensuring proper initialization of variables, these common errors can be easily avoided.
 Using a good IDE with static analysis capabilities can also help identify potential issues early in the development process.